Jeno7u/microservices-notes-api/README.md

     ```

 2. **Create .env files**
-    Based on .env.template files create .env files in same directory and configure these variables
+    Based on .env.template files create .env files in same directory and configure these variables.

     Location of .env.template files in project: